-Consumer Option Benefits description You pay Note: The calendar year deductible applies to all benefits in this Section.
-Covered medications and supplies Consumer Option You may purchase the following medications and supplies prescribed by a physician from either a Network pharmacy or by mail (for certain prescription drugs): Network pharmacies, up to a 30-day supply: Drugs and medications that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy.
-Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Generic: \$10 copayment per prescription Preferred brand name (formulary): 30% of the Plan's allowance and any difference between our allowance and the Insulin and related testing material Note: A OneTouch blood glucose meter will be provided at no charge by the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription. manufacturer to those individuals currently using a meter other than OneTouch.
+You may purchase the following medications and supplies prescribed by a physician from either a Network pharmacy or by mail (for certain prescription drugs):

+- Drugs and medications that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy. - Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) - Insulin and related testing material

+Note: A blood glucose meter is provided at no charge by the manufacturer to those individuals currently using a meter other than the preferred/formulary product.
 For more information on how to obtain a blood glucose meter, call 866-623-1441.

-Non-Preferred brand name (non- formulary): 50% of the Plan's allowance and any difference between our allowance For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 800-694-9901 or visit our website at www.MHBP.com . and the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription.
+For questions about the prescription drug program, or to obtain a copy of our current formulary, please call 800-694-9901 or visit our website at www.MHBP.com.

 Note: When you have a medical condition that requires a brand name drug for which a generic equivalent is available, your physician must obtain a brand exception for dispensing the brand name drug at a network retail pharmacy or through our mail order drug program.
 You or your physician should contact us at 800-694-9901 for instructions on how to obtain a brand exception.

-Foreign pharmacies, up to a 90-day supply: • 30% of the billed charges, limited to \$200 per prescription Note: Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat tobacco dependence are covered under Section 5, Network Preventive care under Preventive care , adult.
-Non-network pharmacies: All charges Mail order drug program, 31-day up to a 90- Note: For long-term maintenance medications, we have an optional maintenance drug management program that allows members to get up to 90-day refills at a CVS retail pharmacy for the same cost-sharing as mail order.
-See Maintenance and long term medications . day supply: Generic: \$20 copayment per prescription Preferred brand name (formulary): \$80 copayment per prescription and any Note: We offer discounts for certain additional drugs.
-See Discount drug program under Section 5(h), Wellness and Other Special Features. difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Non-Preferred brand name (non- formulary): \$ 120 copayment per prescription and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained Specialty drugs: CVS/caremark Specialty Pharmacy: are used to treat chronic complex conditions and require special handling and close monitoring, and • 30-day supply: 20% of the Plan's allowance, limited to \$200 per • must be obtained from CVS/caremark Specialty Pharmacy prescription Note: Preauthorization for specialty drugs is required.
-Call us at 800-694-9901 if you have any questions regarding preauthorization, quantity limits, or other issues.
-We can help you understand the preauthorization process, the kinds of drugs that are considered to be specialty drugs, the kinds of medical conditions they are used for, and other questions you may have.
-Also see the description of creeialty drugs.
-90-day supply: 20% of the Plan's allowance, limited to \$425 per prescription and other questions you may have.
-Also, see the description of specialty drugs.
+- Generic: \$10 copayment per prescription - Preferred brand name (formulary): 30% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription. - · Non-Preferred brand name (nonformulary): 50% of the Plan's allowance and any difference between our allowance and the cost of a generic equivalent unless a brand exception is obtained, limited to \$200 per prescription.

+Foreign pharmacies, up to a 90-day supply:

+• 30% of the billed charges, limited to \$200 per prescription

+Non-network pharmacies: All charges